 Things to Do in Cappadocia

-Cappadocia offers a wide range of activities and attractions that cater to various interests.
+Cappadocia offers a range of activities and attractions that cater to various interests.
 The following are some of the most popular things to do in Cappadocia:

 1. Explore Göreme Open-Air Museum